sukeban/TwitterClient/README.md

  * [x] And when the list view item is being reused, I should clear the image right away, right now it switches from the old image to the new one.

 Walkthrough of all user stories:
+(Note, sometimes the emulator and LICECap don't play nicely.
+Notice a few keystrokes and the login screen didn't get captured.
+But they are there.)

 ![Video Walkthrough](twitterClient.gif)